 Watervale, Historic district in Benzie County, Michigan, United States.

-The area began in 1893 as a lumber camp with about 20 houses, a meat market, general store, and post office before the industry declined.
-A doctor named Oscar H. Kraft transformed the abandoned settlement into a family resort in 1917, shaping its future direction.
+The settlement began in 1893 as a lumber camp with housing, a meat market, a general store, and a post office, but it was largely abandoned when the logging industry declined.
+Starting in 1917, a doctor named Oscar H. Kraft took over the empty buildings and turned them into a family resort that still operates today.

 The name reflects the water that defines this place, and today the buildings display Victorian and Craftsman details that visitors can observe throughout the district.
 The restored structures give a sense of how people once lived and worked in this lakeside setting.